- Web Design

 If a client is putting pressure on their website agency, you can be sure that the Project Manager is putting pressure on their Web Developers.

 Unless technical hitches and glitches sound fun, or you enjoy having to go back and repeat work, you’ll want to make sure you’re giving your agency the time to build a robust and technically sound product which will serve your organisation for years to come.

 Say Goodbye to the Curses of Web Projects

 With the nature of web projects being such large and fantastical beasts, the volume of issues and pitfalls that can occur are no surprise.

-But all these horrors really are avoidable, and with a bit of planning and time can be easily navigated and avoided.
+But all these common website mistakes really are avoidable, and with a bit of planning and time can be easily navigated and avoided.

 Do you have concerns about an upcoming project and you’re not sure where to start?

 Why not avoid the scary moments and sign up to our B2B Website Planning Series for a thorough step-by-step approach to your web project.